uthcode/learntosolveit/source/python.rst

 * The int() function truncates negative numbers towards 0.
 It’s a true truncate function, not a floor function.

-* Floating point numbers are accurate to 15 decimal places.

 * For lists in python, a better analogy would be the ArrayList class, which can hold arbitrary objects and can expand dynamically as new items are added.